High School Students

 Early College Jump Start Program

 With the concurrence of their high school administration, high school students may enroll as full-time or part-time, non-degree students at Ocean County College in the “Early College Jump Start” Program.
-Early College Jump Start students may register for a maximum of 12 credits per semester at Ocean County College while attending high school.
-Reduced tuition is available, excluding all online courses.
-Online learning courses are not recommended for students in the Early College Jump Start Program.
+Early College Jump Start students may register for a maximum of 18 credits per semester at Ocean County College while attending high school.
+Reduced tuition is available, including all online courses.
+Online course fees do apply.

 Early College Embedded Program

 Under the Early College Embedded Program high school students have the opportunity to take Ocean County College courses that are embedded in their high school day.
 With the concurrence of their high school administration, high school students may enroll as full-time or part-time, non-degree students at their high school in the “Early College Embedded” Program.
-Early College Embedded students may register for a maximum of 12 credits per semester at their high school.
-Reduced tuition is available, excluding all online courses.
-Online learning courses are not recommended for students in the Early College Embedded Program.
+Early College Embedded students may register for a maximum of 18 credits per semester at their high school.
+If their high school is not designated as an additional location, students cannot exceed 29 total degree credits at their school.
+Reduced tuition is available, including all online courses.
+Online course fees do apply.

 College Academy Program

 Under the College Academy Program high school students have the opportunity to earn their high school diploma while simultaneously earning an Associate’s Degree from Ocean County College in Liberal Arts.
 With the concurrence of their high school administration, high school students may enroll as full-time, non-degree College Academy students at Ocean County College.
-College Academy students may register for a maximum of 12 credits per semester and cannot exceed a maximum of 29 degree credits at their high school.
-The remaining 31 degree credits must be taken at Ocean County College or online.
-Reduced tuition is available, excluding all online courses.
+College Academy students may register for a maximum of 18 credits per semester.
+Reduced tuition is available, including all online courses.
 Online learning courses can be taken as part of the College Academy Program.
+Online course fees do apply.

 Earn credits toward your Bachelor’s or Master’s degree on the Ocean County College campus with the OCC/Kean University Partnership.
-Kean University and Ocean County College (Kean-Ocean) have established a partnership that enables area residents to complete the upper level undergraduate courses required for certain Kean University undergraduate degrees on the campus of OCC.
-Students can earn degrees in:
+Kean University and Ocean County College (Kean-Ocean) have established a partnership that enables area residents to complete the upper-level undergraduate courses required for certain Kean University undergraduate degrees on the campus of OCC.

 Kean-Ocean provides undergraduate courses that will lead to a Bachelor’s degree completion program in: